Moncton: Language

 Moncton is a bilingual city, 58.5% of its residents having English as their mother tongue, while 27.3% have French, 2.9% learned both English and French as a first language, and 10.8% speak another language as their mother tongue.
 About 46% of the city population is bilingual and understands both English and French; the only other Canadian cities that approach this level of linguistic duality are Ottawa, Sudbury, and Montreal.
 Moncton became the first officially bilingual city in the country in 2002.
 This means that all municipal services, as well as public notices and information, are available in both French and English.
 The adjacent city of Dieppe is about 64% Francophone and has benefited from an ongoing rural depopulation of the Acadian Peninsula and areas in northern and eastern New Brunswick.
 The town of Riverview meanwhile is heavily (95%) Anglophone.

 A total of 67% of its residents are fluent in English and 47% are fluent in French.

 Common non-official languages spoken as mother tongues are Arabic (1.4%), Punjabi (0.7%), Chinese (0.7%), Tagalog (0.6%), Korean (0.6%), Spanish (0.6%), Vietnamese (0.5%), and Portuguese (0.5%).
 1.2% of residents listed both English and a non-official language as mother tongues, while 0.4% listed both French and a non-official language.

 Religion

-According to the 2021 census, religious groups in Moncton included:
+In the 2021 census, religious groups in Moncton included: